Imaginary projections of polynomials: Open questions

 \section{Open questions}

-In this paper, we have introduced and developed the foundations of the imaginary projection of polynomials.
+In this paper, we have introduced and developed the foundations of the imaginary projection of complex polynomial zero sets.
 A central open question is whether there exists an order map which distinguishes the different components of the complement, as in the case of amoebas.
-For coamoebas such an order map is neither known so far.
-Moreover, no sharp upper bound is known for the cardinality of the components of the complement of an imaginary projection for an $n$-variate polynomial of total degree $d$ or the Newton polytope $\Delta$.
+For coamoebas such an order map is known only in special cases so far (see \cite{forsgard-johansson-2015}).
+Moreover, no sharp upper bound (as a function of the underlying Newton polytope) is known for the number of components of the complement of an imaginary projection.

-It is also an open problem to provide effective criteria for general $n$ to decide whether all points on the sphere are limit directions.
+It is also an open problem to provide effective criteria for general $n$ to decide whether all points on the sphere are limit directions of the imaginary projection of an $n$-variate polynomial.